psf/pyperf/doc/api.rst

       sequence of strings.

-      *setup* is a Python statement used to setup the benchmark: it is executed before each benchmark sample.
+      *setup* is a Python statement used to setup the benchmark: it is executed before computing each benchmark value.
 It can be a string or a sequence of strings.

       Parameters: